 They love what they do and are still growing because of it.

 Don’t squeeze yourself into having to get that 401k.

 Don’t go for what makes you feel safe and secure at the cost of finding what you love.

 Find what you like so that building your 401K will be fun and easy.

 5. You Need to Work More/Less

-You got an excellent job you love, and you work your tail off for it.
+You got an excellent job you love, and work your tail off for it.

-There will be people all over your ass telling you NOT to work so much.
+People will be all over your ass telling you not to work so much.